bvirxx/bLUe_PYSIDE/README.md

 adjustment layers using a common GUI.
 New functionality can be added very quickly and any imaging library exposing Python bindings can take advantage of the GUI.

+In addition, bLUe provides drawing layers and versatile paint brushes.

 bLUe is aware of multi-screen environments and color profiles : it uses image and monitor profiles in conjunction to display accurate colors.